kwannoel/uKanren/slides.md

 First we need to understand what `disj` does.

-`disj` allows us to perform fair complete search of our results,
+`disj` allows us to perform fair complete search of our results.

+## Example

-E.g. if we had 2 result streams:
+if we had 2 result streams:

 ```haskell
 s0 = [a, b, c]